xparq/Space_Test/README.txt

-  (But seriously: `make` tools are traditionally incapable of handling files with spaces in their names, so in order to keep the chilling frugality of this tool (to only depend on BusyBox, plus either gnumake or nmake (both tiny executables that I might just toss into the repo later* "for completeness"...)), so, basically: overcoming that was the single biggest challenge in putting this together.
+  (But seriously: `make` tools are traditionally incapable of handling files with spaces in their names, so in order to keep the chilling frugality of this tool (to only depend on BusyBox, plus optionally on gnumake or nmake (both small executables that I might just toss into the repo later* "for completeness"...)), so, basically: overcoming that was the single biggest challenge in putting this together.
   Oh, BTW, see, even GitHub still can't support spaces in repo names! ;) )